Bursaries, Grants & Scholarships

 Students can apply termly for grants towards the cost of essential books (new or second-hand).

 You must have bought the books before submitting your application (books bought since the last round of book grants may be included) and submit receipts with the application.
-Application forms will be circulated termly by the Tutorial Office.
+Links to application forms will be circulated termly by the Tutorial Office.

 Typically the College awards 50-60% of the cost of the books purchased up to an upper limit, which is currently £250.